 Captain Carmine Dulisse, MSRC’s President and CEO, is an Unlimited Master and former Global Emergency Response Manager for ExxonMobil.
-His first role in an oil spill response was the Exxon Valdez in 1989 while serving as a first mate in ExxonMobil’s Ocean fleet.
+His first role in an oil spill response was the Exxon Valdez in 1989 while serving as a second mate in ExxonMobil’s Ocean fleet.
 Multiple leadership roles in emergency response and crisis management over a 30-year career at ExxonMobil, including serving as a founding Executive of Marine Well Containment Company, led Carmine to helm of the largest oil spill response organization in the world.
 Carmine joined MSRC in March 2017, focusing on growth initiatives that identify low-investment opportunities to broaden and deepen MSRC's customer base and maximize utilization of the company's assets.
 Under Carmine's leadership, MSRC has expanded spill response capability across the Hawaiian Islands, the U.S. Caribbean, Southern California, and the U.S. Interior.

 Mike Walker, Vice President of the Gulf Region, has spent his entire career working in oil spill response and most of it at MSRC.
 Starting with MSRC as a Site Supervisor in Galveston in 1997, Mike served in multiple operations leadership positions in the Atlantic and Gulf regions and was appointed Gulf Region VP in 2007.
 Mike has demonstrated his ability to lead the largest-scale oil spill responses, cascading dedicated and contracted resources to the Gulf from all coasts and employing creative and effective spill response tactics.
 Large responses Mike has led at MSRC include Deep Water Horizon, Lake Charles Refinery Response, 9/11 Disaster Response New York, Hurricane Katrina/Rita Responses, and more recently in 2019 the tank farm explosion in the Houston ship channel and the barge-LNG ship collision in the same waterway.

-Joe Bowles, Vice President of the Pacific Region, is a veteran responder who started working for the oil industry in Prudhoe Bay, Alaska in the 1985, starting his spill response career in Valdez Alaska in 1989.
+Joe Bowles, Vice President of the Pacific Region, is a veteran responder who started working for the oil industry in Prudhoe Bay, Alaska in 1985, starting his spill response career in Valdez Alaska in 1989.
 Joe joined MSRC in 1993 as a Responder and was quickly promoted through various operations leadership positions in the Pacific Region.
 He has led complex spill responses including the Hurricanes Gustav and Ike, the Waiu Pipeline Spill, Pearl Harbor 1996, and the Deep Water Horizon Mobile Command Post.
 During Joe’s tenure in MSRC’s Pacific Region, he has developed strong cooperative relationships with state regulatory agencies in the most ecologically conscious regions of the U.S.